brentvatne/decorate-time/README.markdown

 DecorateTime
 =============

-Made this a Rails app just to get a quick CoffeeScript/Jasmine testing workflow.
-This is a JavaScript library that will find strings like 'June 19 at 20:00 UTC' within large blocks of text and then allow you replace them with something, such as the users local time, or perhaps a span with a data-attribute that will let you create a hover effect that
+This is a JavaScript library (written in CoffeeScript) that will find strings like 'June 19 at 20:00 UTC' within large blocks of text and then allow you replace them with something, such as the users local time, or perhaps a span with a data-attribute that will let you create a hover effect that